PabloOtero/CTDChecker/README.md

 - Import ocean vertical profiles (SeaBird CTD files)
 - Apply quality control (flags)
-- Reformat to MedAtlas format
+- Reformat to MedAtlas format or netCDF-CF-SDN Complaint
 - Create metadata for each profile
 - Plot stations
 - Show warnings and helpful info on the screen